rackerlabs/design-system/_component_design/chips.md

 ## When to use

-Chips are best used when indicating a list of items that might be part of a different workflow.
+Use chips to indicate that a list of items is part of a different workflow.
 For example, use chips when users add or remove requestors to or from a ticket.

 ## Best practices

-Consider the following best practices when designing a chip:
+Consider the following best practices when constructing a chip:

 - Avoid using chips in multiple locations on a page.
 - Label the chip so that the user can identify the item represented by the chip.